warmcat/libwebsockets/lib/misc/threadpool/README.md

 LWS_TP_RETURN_FINISHED|Task has finished, successfully as far as it goes LWS_TP_RETURN_STOPPED|Task has finished, aborting in response to a request to stop

+The SYNC or CHECKING_IN return may also have a flag `LWS_TP_RETURN_FLAG_OUTLIVE` applied to it, which indicates to threadpool that this task wishes to remain unstopped after the wsi closes.
+This is useful in the case where the task understands it will take a long time to complete, and wants to return a complete status and maybe close the connection, perhaps with a token identifying the task.
+The task can then be monitored separately by using the token.

 #### Synchronizing

 The task can choose to "SYNC" with the lws service thread, in other words